ripkens/Plesk-Mail-LetsEncrypt/README.md

 # Plesk-Mail-LetsEncrypt
 Script to Secure Plesk Panel and mail.&lt;domain.tld> on Mail Services

 Plesk does not Support SNI on Mailservices.
-Therefor we need ONE SSL Certificate which contains ALL possible subdomains used for client connections.
+Therefore we need ONE SSL Certificate which contains ALL possible subdomains used for client connections.
+(In this example, we use 'mail' as the subdomains all clients use for connections.)

-Lets assume all your customers are using mail.mydomain.tld to connect to ther Mailboxes.
-SSL is almost impossible on Apple devices and most clients.
+Lets assume all your customers are using mail.customerdomain.tld to connect to Mailboxes.
+SSL is almost impossible on Apple devices and most clients because the SSL certificate ist probably only valid for the hostname assigned to the maschine.

 This script installs ONE Certificate with all subdomains used for mail traffic and assigns it to the panel and the mail services.
-The Hostname is included, so the panel is secured too.
+The Hostname is also included as main domain, so the panel is also secured with this certificate.

 If a customer wants to login to the Plesk Panel, he can use his mail domain SSL Secured.
 If you have a SSL certificate on the customers domain, he can use that as well.